 Use your research skills to learn more about the company so you can also align with their higher-level goals in your resume and the job interview.
 For example, if the company values customer satisfaction above all else, emphasize your ability to ensure customer happiness and retention.

-Create a skills section
+Create a Skills Section

 If you're doing a straightforward chronological resume that focuses on your work history, you'll probably only have one skills section.
 If you're doing a functional resume that prioritizes your skills and downplays work history, you might have two or three sections.

-Okay, here’s an example of a skills section you’d find on a resume, focusing on the skills in the job ad:
+Here's an example of a skills section you'd find on a resume, focusing on the skills in the job ad:

 Skills